A question starts a conversation: R U OK?

 - A change in personality or attitude.

-Provide support: ensure your employees know where to access mental health support if they need it.
-Whether this is an Employee Assistance Program (EAP) hosted by your business, or one the many free support services such as Lifeline, Beyond Blue, or Mensline, it’s important that you provide clear instructions for how employees can reach out for assistance.
+- Provide support: ensure your employees know where to access mental health support if they need it.
+Whether this is an Employee Assistance Program (EAP) hosted by your business, or one of the many free support services such as Lifeline, Beyond Blue, or Mensline, it’s important that you provide clear instructions for how employees can reach out for assistance.

 Compliance is our strength, and we love helping others achieve it.
 With the resources available in enableHR, you’ll have everything you need to be 100% compliant when managing your people.